 In case you are interested in supervision at B.Sc., M.Sc. or Ph.D. level, please just get in touch by stating your research interest.

-Food Sociology at the University of Giessen focusses on two areas and fields of interest:
+Food Sociology at the University of Giessen researchers sustainable food systems with particular focus on two areas and fields of interest:

 1. Food practices and food cultures

 The first focus on food practices and food cultures studies food in societal context.
 We are interested in concepts and approaches from cultural sociology to investigate how food relates to beliefs, norms cultural affiliation.
-We are also interested in the social differentiation via food, social inequalities and social justice with regard to food.
+We are also interested in the social differentiation via food, social inequalities and social justice with regard to more sustainable food consumption.

 2. Socio-political organisation of food provisioning and consumption

-Our second key interest in the socio-political organisation of food lies in scrutinising institutional, organisational and political parameters of food.
+Our second key interest in the socio-political organisation of food lies in scrutinising institutional, organisational and political parameters of sustainable food systems.
 In the sense of food politics, we are interested in how various actors and stakeholders influence systems of provision and everyday eating.
 Food is a multidimensional phenomenon that needs consideration across scales, local, regional or global, but also with regard to different forms of organisation.